p2/OAuth2/README.md

 For a full OAuth 2 code grant flow you want to use the `OAuth2CodeGrant` class.
 This flow is typically used by applications that can guard their secrets, like server-side apps, and not in distributed binaries.

+TODO: code example

 #### Implicit Grant

 An implicit grant is suitable for apps that are not capable of guarding their secret, such as distributed binaries or client-side web apps.
 Use the `OAuth2ImplicitGrant` class to receive a token and perform requests.

+TODO: code example

 Playground
 ----------

-Instead of a sample app there is a Playground.
+The idea is to add a Playground to see OAuth2 in use (instead of a sample app).
-However, because it's not currently possible to import custom code into playgrounds it's not yet working.
+However, it's not currently possible to import custom code into playgrounds, so currently there is no Playground.